How to notify the DNO of an EV charger installation

 Yes, you must notify your Distribution Network Operator (DNO) of an EV charger installation – whether a home electric vehicle charger or commercial one.
 The electric car charger notification is needed because the DNO is responsible for ensuring that the local electricity network can safely and reliably accommodate the increased demand from electric vehicle chargers

 Installing an EV charger will draw more electricity from the grid than your home typically uses.
-Depending on the size of the charger and your home’s electrical capacity, this could impact the local network’s capacity to supply electricity to your property and those around it.
+Depending on the size of the EV charger and your home’s electrical capacity, this could impact the local network’s capacity to supply electricity to your property and those around it.

 Notifying your DNO allows them to assess the impact of the charger on the local network and take any necessary steps to upgrade the infrastructure if needed.